raymondbutcher/pretf/docs/tutorial/define-resources.md

 }
 ```

-Consists of a block type, labels, and the body.
-Simply take each part of the above and convert them into valid Python types (str and dict) ensure they are quoted appropriately.

-Then just pass them into the `block()` function:
+Simply translate each part into a valid Python type and pass it into the `block()` function:

 ```python
 block("resource", "random_integer", "dog", {